- Value-based care is a potentially viable payment model for practices, regardless of MACRA participation

 Value-based care has seen increased traction because it emphasizes the quality of care while reducing cost.
 For providers, value-based care leads to more efficient patient cycles.
 Patients receive treatments focused on their health and safety, leaving them happy, giving providers the opportunity to see more patients in the long run.
-An effective value-based care system takes measurements across the board, such as prescription adherement and percentage of readmission, to provide treatment that is cost-effective.
-Providers who enroll in value-based care with Accountable Care Organizations (ACOs) recieve financial incentives for quality patient cycles.
+An effective value-based care system takes measurements across the board, such as prescription adherence and percentage of readmission, to provide treatment that is cost-effective.
+Providers who enroll in value-based care with Accountable Care Organizations (ACOs) receive financial incentives for quality patient cycles.

 HIMSS Submits Comment Letter on MACRA Proposed Rule